 At exactly two miles there is a fork to the left side of the trail.
 This is the waterfall overlook and many people stop to see the Horsetail Falls from a distance.
 If you’ve seen this hike listed as 4 miles RT, then expect to go to the overlook.
 We continued on so that we could walk to the base of the falls.

 At 2.4 miles there is a split in the trail with a wooden sign.
 Head left at this junction.
-Once you pass the sign on the left trail, look for an opening on the left side of the trail about ten meters past the sign.
+Once you pass the sign on the left trail, look for an opening on the left side of the trail about ten meters past the sign with a rope.
 This side trail has a little bit of bushwhacking involved, but is very doable.
 There is a steep descent as you leave the main trail, but someone has placed a small rope to help hikers walk down without slipping.
 The trail then goes through some narrow winding paths for about 100 meters and comes out with a beautiful view of Horsetail Falls.

 You can get right up close to the water and even cool off on a hot day.
 Be careful going down to the falls because the rocks and dirt are slippery.
 The view of the falls is beautiful from the end of the trail, even if you don’t walk down and touch the water.
-Horsetail Falls, though moderate to difficult for kids under ten years old, is worth it if you can handle the climb!
+Horsetail Falls, though difficult for kids under ten years old, is worth it if you can handle the climb!

 If you are looking for easier waterfall trails, check out our Easy Waterfalls in Utah post.